-Champa was a begging elephant, spotted walking for hours on the blazing hot tarmac of the Delhi-Agra National Highway in the hot summer months.
+Champa was a begging elephant, also used for rides and processions, often seen walking for hours on the blazing hot tarmac of the Delhi-Agra National Highway during the scorching summer months.
 We first met her on the streets in Agra while rescuing dancing bears and were shocked to see her progressively deteriorate in health.
 She was severely lame and her limp and a huge abscess on her front leg became more pronounced each passing week.
 With the efforts of the Uttar Pradesh Forest Department she was finally rescued from a lifetime of servitude.

 We like to remember her as the true matriarch of the Elephant Conservation and Care Centre, where she would be the first one to greet new elephants and make them comfortable at their new home.
 Champa is fondly remembered as the guiding force and the inspiration for our efforts!